 - I like the process of painting on canvas.
-It is a flexible medium that is forgiving and easily accepts various mediums.
+It is a flexible medium that is forgiving and readily accepts various mediums.

 - Art on canvas appeals to people as “fine art,” whereas art created on an illustration board or some other surfaces have the perception of being illustrations.
 Traditionally, art collectors see the value as more significant when a painting is created on canvas.

 - Canvas can be purchased or stretched to just about any size.
-I often work large, with paintings averaging twelve to twenty square feet and sometimes larger – certainly larger than most available illustration boards.
+I often work large, with paintings averaging twelve to twenty square feet and usually larger sizes, definitely more significant than available illustration boards.

-- Canvas can be prepared for my satisfaction, allowing me to paint on the surface I want.
+- Canvas can be prepared to my satisfaction, allowing me to paint on the surface I want.

 - Canvas is durable.
 Paintings produced on canvas have the proven potential to last hundreds of years.

-- Canvas doesn’t have to be framed under glass like works created on an illustration board.
+- Canvas doesn’t need glass to protect the artwork like works created on an illustration board.

 Having made my case for canvas, let’s get to work.
 For starters, just about any off-the-shelf canvas will do, but my personal feeling is if you’re going to invest the time to create a work of art, start with a good quality, pure cotton canvas.
 I prefer gallery-wrapped canvases since they can be displayed nicely by simply painting the edges without a frame.
 Gallery-wrapped canvases are the ones without any visible staples on the sides, so the sides are nice and smooth.

 If I’m creating a custom-sized canvas (something not available off the shelf), I wrap and staple canvas (that I buy by the yard) to stretcher bars in any size I need.
 By stapling on the back, I am creating a gallery-wrapped canvas.
-Of course, if you’re planning on framing the finished painting, then the gallery wrap may not be as important.
+Of course, the gallery wrap may not be as crucial if you’re planning on framing the finished painting.
 Still, one thing to keep in mind is that gallery-wrap canvases tend to come stretched on thicker stretcher bars that benefit since we’re going to be putting the canvas through a bit of a workout.